saketdhore/WebReader/README.md

 2. Compile the Java source file.
 3. Run the program in either an IDE or your command line.

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).